 Common Retention Schedules

 At the present time, the four primary records retention schedule categories are University Management, Office Administration, Personnel Management, and Financial Records.
 These four categories represent the common records series codes used by a majority of the campus community.
-If your record type does not appear on this published list, contact Records & Archives so we may assist you in determining the proper record series code to use.
+If your record type does not appear on this published list (see link below), contact Records & Archives so we may assist you in determining the proper record series code to use.